 Roach was a controversial figure, but also a hugely influential one.
 “He is probably the one agent who can walk into the boardroom of any big European club, a position he has achieved by a continuing run of successful deals,” note Alex Fynn and Lynton Guest in Out of Time, a 1994 dissection of the English game.
 “These include Mark Hateley to Milan, Glenn Hoddle to Monaco, Mark Hughes to Barcelona, Trever Steven to Marseille, Des Walker to Sampdoria and John Toshack as a coach to Real Madrid.”

-As strange as it may seem to write in an era when few British footballers are in demand among top European teams, the late-80s and early-90s were a period during which a high number departed the UK for the continent’s biggest sides.
+As strange as it may seem to write in an era when few British footballers are in demand among top European teams, the late 1980s and early 90s were a period during which a high number departed the UK for the continent’s biggest sides.
 Many simply left because of the ban, enticed by the prospect of continental competition – and higher wages.
 Roach had been an integral part of the movement, developing a network of contacts across Europe that allowed him to facilitate deals between British players and foreign clubs.
 He’d quickly got involved when it became clear that Waddle might be on the market.

 As detailed in Out of Time, Tottenham chairman Irving Scholar had, on the same day Gary Lineker’s move from Barcelona to Spurs was announced, “received a call from a Yugoslav agent, Ljubo Barin”.
 The Yugoslav, acting on behalf of Marseille president Bernard Tapie, had tempted the initially reluctant Scholar into a meeting in London to discuss a potential bid for Waddle.
-At the conference, which was attended by Scholar, Tapie, Barin and Spurs manager Terry Venables, it became clear that the French club would spare no expense to sign the Englishman: they had raised their offer from an initial £2.5 million to £4 million.
+At the conference, which was attended by Scholar, Tapie, Barin and Spurs manager Terry Venables, it became clear that the French club would spare no expense to sign the Englishman: they had raised their offer from an initial £2.5m to £4m.

 Despite Scholar’s hesitation to part with Waddle, his star man, the amount was too much to resist, especially when Roach became embedded in the transfer.
 Having heard from Tapie of the deal, Roach was incensed that he had been excluded up to that point and sought to insert himself into proceedings.
 Scholar knew that once the agent was part of the discussion there would be little he could do to halt the transfer: Roach had the ear of Waddle on the back of Hoddle’s recommendations, and any doubt that the former might decide to remain in London was erased the moment he entered the equation.